IHC moved against use of drugs in educational institutions

 He stated that large numbers of students in Islamabad were taking crystal methamphetamine, also called ice.
 It is a drug which consists of colorless crystals of varying sizes and shapes that are used by smoking, insufflations and injecting into one’s body.

+That even though some of the educational institutions have refuted the claim of the minister, however, till date the minister has neither denied nor withdrawn his statement referred to in the preceding para.

-Petition further states that during the meeting of the Senate Standing Committee on Interior, in October 2016 Chairperson, South Asian Strategic Stability Institute Dr Maria Sultan claimed a survey of 44 educational institutions, including some public sector schools had shown that 43 to 53% students at elite schools were addicted to drugs.
+Petition further states that during the meeting of the Senate Standing Committee on Interior, in October 2016 Chairperson, South Asian Strategic Stability Institute Dr Maria Sultan claimed that a survey of 44 educational institutions, including some public sector schools had shown that 43 to 53% students at elite schools were addicted to drugs.
 She had told the Senate committee that the students were using heroin, hashish, opium and ecstasy tablets.

+Petition raises issues of great public importance for the protection and enforcement of the legal rights of the students at various educational institutions within Islamabad Capital Territory.
+Pertinently, the menace of drug abuse in the educational institutions has emerged as a serious challenge across the country and sincere efforts are required to prevent drug misuses and addiction.
+If not controlled, drug abuse would be a serious threat to the next generations.

-The IHC issued notices to secretary interior, secretary education and secretary health.
+Hearing initial arguments the IHC issued notices to secretary interior, secretary education and secretary health and ordered to submit their reply within two weeks.

 Justice Aamir Farooq took the petition filed by a private institute Lucky Foundation against the use of drugs in schools and colleges of federal capital.
 Petition states that few months back former minister of state for interior Shehryar Khan Afridi stated in a ceremony that 75% of female students and 45% male students, including those from well-known educational institutions, had been found to be taking the drug.